 Invest in a Better Fork with Increased Travel

 Other than making sure the steerer size, tire size, wheel axle size all fit, there are some other complications to keep in mind as well.
 Some people claim that the travel increase can’t be more than 20mm because you increase your fork’s angle so much that the head tube can break.
-That’s not really that correct, yes it puts more force on the headtube every time you bottom your fork, but the risk of breaking is really low.
+That’s not really that correct.
+Yes, it puts more force on the headtube every time you bottom your fork, but the risk of breaking is really low.

-What actually is bad about it is that all the capabilities of your bike might change a lot, and you will need to adapt other things as well to keep it rideable.
+What is actually bad about it is that all the capabilities of your bike might change a lot, and you will need to adapt other things as well to keep it rideable.
 Handling might be ruined because the “trail” distance in geometry will increase, and you might need a shorter stem to increase turn momentum.

-Another thing to consider is how often do you plan on climbing uphill with your bike.
+Another thing to consider is how often you plan on climbing uphill with your bike.
 Increasing a fork suspension travel too much can make it impossible to go uphill, similar to how full suspension downhill bikes are.